hadley gustafson

 experience & education

-• Wedding, portrait, and events photography on the Hawaiian Islands for 9 years
+- She recently perfomed wedding, portrait, and events photography on the Hawaiian Islands for nine years.

-• Knight Scholar at the University of North Carolina at Chapel Hill
+- She was a Knight Scholar at the University of North Carolina at Chapel Hill, where she arned an M.A. degree in Multimedia Documentary Photojournalism.

-• Undergraduate (B.A.) degree is in Studio Art: Architecture from Wesleyan University
+- She earned an undergraduate (B.A.) degree is in Studio Art: Architecture from Wesleyan University, where she graduated with honors.

-• Completed “Shape of Two Cities”, a year-long program in New York and Paris through the Columbia University Graduate School of Architecture, Urban Planning, and Historic Preservation
+- Hadley completed the “Shape of Two Cities” year-long program in New York and Paris through the Columbia University Graduate School of Architecture, Urban Planning, and Historic Preservation.

-• Certified in Graphic Design from Austin Community College
+- She is certified in Graphic Design from Austin Community College.

-• Worked for top advertising agencies for several years
+- She worked for top advertising agencies for several years.

-• Have been studying continuing advanced fine art photography with acclaimed photographer, author, and teacher David Ulrich (of the Minor White / Ansel Adams lineage) through the Honolulu-based Pacific New Media since 2018
+- Hadley has been studying fine art photography with David Ulrich through the Honolulu-based Pacific New Media since 2018.

 news